tupui/soroban-seal-coin/README.md

 [documentation](https://developers.stellar.org/docs/issuing-assets/how-to-issue-an-asset)
 to issue the new asset on the Stellar blockchain.

-At the end of the process, we have an issuing account and a distribution account, which hold the 1,000,000,000 Seal Coin (SEAL).
+At the end of the process, we have an issuing account and a distribution account, the latter holds the 1,000,000,000 Seal Coin (SEAL).

 # What's next!?